Child Custody Lawyer in Pittsburgh

 - A child’s relationship with siblings or extended family

-There are also two distinct types of custody that may be granted to a parent.
+Two distinct types of custody may be granted to a parent.
 Physical custody decides which parent the children will live with full-time.
-Legal custody gives a parent rights to make important life decisions for their children.
+Legal custody gives a parent the right to make important life decisions for their children.

 Is PA a 50/50 Custody State?